 By refinancing certain loans, you may be able to get a better deal and save money in the process.
 With private student loans, for example, it can make sense to refinance with a different lender to get a loan with a lower interest rate and better terms.

 If your current private student loans are charging higher interest rates than you believe you could get elsewhere, make sure to connect with SoFi or LendEDU.
-Both online student loan providers can help you determine whether you could, in fact, get a better deal.
+Both online student loan providers can help you determine whether you could, in fact, get a better deal with a debt consolidation loan and get that student loan debt out of your life much faster.

 If the mortgage on your home began before 2008, you may also be able to save money by refinancing your home at today’s low rates.
 While starting your loan over may extend your repayment timeline, having a lower monthly payment can free up cash to pay down other debts.